-Stonewater has an experienced Executive Directors Group which manages the day to day running of the business.
-The Executive team consists of the Chief Executive and five Executive Directors.
-The members of the Executive Directors Group are disclosed in the Consolidated financial statements.
+Stonewater has an experienced Executive Directors Group that manages the day to day running of the business.
+The Executive team consists of our Chief Executive, and five Executive Directors.
+The members of the Group are disclosed in the consolidated financial statements